OpenGVLab/EfficientQAT/README.md

 Official PyTorch implement of paper [EfficientQAT: Efficient Quantization-Aware Training for Large Language Models](https://arxiv.org/abs/2407.11062)

 ## News
+- [2024/08] We support for the quantization of [Mistral-Large-Instruct](https://huggingface.co/mistralai/Mistral-Large-Instruct-2407), a 123B model which outperforms Llama-3.1-405B.W2g64 Mistral-Large-Instruct with our EfficientQAT can compress the 123B models to 35 GB with only 4% points accuracy degeneration.
 - [2024/07] New featurs!
 We support to transfer EfficientQAT quantized models into `GPTQ v2` format and `BitBLAS` format, which can be directly loaded through [GPTQModel](https://github.com/ModelCloud/GPTQModel).
 - [2024/07] We release EfficientQAT, which pushes the limitation of uniform (INT) quantization in an efficient manner.